6063-yw7451/HW05/README.md

 I first wanted to visualize the data based on a NYC map, but I found I can't determine the latitude and longitude of the image.
 It didn't fit with the data.
 So I decided not to use it.
 ![Process](./Process.png)
 Then I found I need enough datapoints to create the shape of NYC, so I used more than 1000 datapoints, by changing the transparency, the circles are not so overlapping with each other.
+I chose to use green, yellow, and red color because after reading the book Visualizing Black America, I found the color needs to be easily distinguished by the audiences.